 When thinking about how to plan a wedding on a budget, staying organized can mean the difference between staying within budget or going way over.
 If you’re not keeping track of your expenses, you won’t know when you’ve hit your limit.
 Sign up for an online wedding budget tool that can help you divvy up your total budget, track payments, and figure out where you can save if you decide to splurge on one area of your wedding.

-Marry in the off-season.
+Marry during the off-season.

 In many parts of the country, the months of January and February are known as the wedding off season.
 While you’re not guaranteed to save tons of money if you marry in these months, you have a better shot of receiving discounts or other benefits than if you married in a peak month (May through October).
-The same goes for marrying on a day other than Saturday—you might receive some discounts by marrying on a Sunday, a Friday—even a weekday!
+The same goes for marrying on a day other than Saturday—you might receive some discounts by tying the knot on a Sunday, a Friday—even a weekday!

 Be upfront with vendors.